freeCodeCamp/guide/src/pages/python/web-frameworks-and-what-they-do-for-you/index.md

 Django's primary goal is to ease the creation of complex, database-driven websites.
 Django emphasizes reusability and "pluggability" of components, rapid development, and the principle of don't repeat yourself.
 Python is used throughout, even for settings files and data models.
 Django also provides an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.

 Some well-known sites that use Django include the Public Broadcasting Service, Instagram, Mozilla, The Washington Times, Disqus, Bitbucket, and Nextdoor.
 It was used on Pinterest, but later the site moved to a framework built over Flask.

+### Bottle

+Bottle is a Python micro framework that allows users to quickly get up and running with a Python web application.
+It is a lot more lightweight than something more fully featured such as Django, and has no third-party dependencies relying only on the Python standard library.

+This makes it perfect for small web applications where some of the more advanced features of Django such as authentication, or database access would not be required.